Does showing up to the hearing matter?

 Summary

-Data from board hearings reveals that who attends matters enormously — but not in the way you might expect.
-When objectors show up, refusal rates increase.
+Data from board hearings shows that who is in the room is strongly associated with the outcome — but not in the way you might expect.
+When objectors show up, refusal rates are higher.
 When the architect (perit) is present, the approval rate is slightly higher.
-But the most common scenario — nobody shows up — results in overwhelming approval.
+And the most common scenario — nobody shows up — coincides with overwhelming approval.
+These are correlations in the recorded attendance data, not proof that attendance itself swings votes.

 Key findings